WillMeilahn/holbertonschool-higher_level_programming/python-exceptions/README.md

 ## Technologies

-* Python Scripts are written with Python 3.4.3
+* Shell Scripts are written in GNU bash, version 3.2.57(1)-release (x86_64-apple-darwin20)
-* C files are compiled using `gcc 4.8.4`
+* Python Scripts are written with Python 3.8.9
-* Tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 20.04 LTS using python3 (version 3.8.*)

 ## Files